Alex-Burgess/ewelists.com-tools/README.md

 1. **Initial Deploy:** The **Release Change** button can be used to trigger the first run through the pipeline.
 1. **Update Config.js and Re-Deploy:** This step could be further automated in the **Deploy-Web** step, by passing the API details as variables to the build script that deploys the web application and automating the update of the config.js file.

+## Cypress Testing
+E2E smoke tests are carried out as part of deployments to staging and production environments.
+In addition to this, there is a codebuild project which can allow Cypress tests to be triggered manually.
+The default setup is test the full suite of regression tests in parallel and recorded to the Cypress dashboard.
+The test tag, environment and cypress config file can all be overided by changing the environment variables.
+The github branch can be updated by changing relevant parameter to change the source configuration in the template.

+1. **Create cypress key:**
+    ```
+    aws ssm put-parameter --name /Cypress/Tools/Key --type SecureString --value "6596444-38afc6ee-????"
+    ```
+1. **Create resources:**
+    ```
+    aws cloudformation create-stack --stack-name Build-Tools-Regression-Tests  \
+      --template-body file://e2e-regression-tests.yaml  \
+      --capabilities CAPABILITY_NAMED_IAM
+    ```
+1. **Trigger Test Run:**
+    ```
+    aws codebuild start-build-batch --project-name Tools-Regression-Tests
+    ```

 ## Reference
 ### Admin Create Accounts
 ```